 Support individuals to take risks and be safe in accordance with their risk assessments and person centred support plan and in the context of organisational policies for positive risk taking.
 This may include support in the context of Positive Behaviour Support.

 To support individuals to speak up and to have a meaningful voice through self-advocacy and co-production.

 Role Specific Objectives – Working Relationships

-Through the facilitation of professional working relationships, communicate effectively and professionally with the people Surrey Choices supports, their families, carers and support networks and health and social care professionals, as well as frontline colleagues.
+Through the facilitation of professional working relationships, communicate effectively and professionally with the people Surrey Choices supports, their families, carers and support networks and health and social care professionals.

-Develop effective working relationships with community organisations and groups in an effort to achieve inclusion and as an ambassador for Surrey Choices.
+Develop effective working relationships with members of community organisations and groups in an effort to achieve inclusion and as an ambassador for Surrey Choices.